Platform development

 {"category":"APP","level":"info","message":"[OPENCTI] API ready on port 4000","timestamp":"2023-07-02T16:37:12.382Z","version":"5.8.7"}

-Then you can simply start the frontend with the yarn start command
+Then you can start the frontend

 The frontend will start with some interesting information